WDI-SEA/link-shortener/readme.md

 ## Part 2 - Track click count

 Keep track of how many times the shortened url is used.
 To do this you'll just need to add another column `count:Integer` to the links table and increment it every time someone is redirected to that url.
+This will require a migration.

 Additionally, add a count to the Show page... eg: "This link has been clicked **X** times."